Long run and short run: History

 The differentiation between long-run and short-run economic models did not come into practice until 1890, with Alfred Marshall's publication of his work Principles of Economics.
 However, there is no hard and fast definition as to what is classified as "long" or "short" and mostly relies on the economic perspective being taken.
 Marshall's original introduction of long-run and short-run economics reflected the 'long-period method' that was a common analysis used by classical political economists.
 However, early in the 1930s, dissatisfaction with a variety of the conclusions of Marshall's original theory led to methods of analysis and introduction of equilibrium notions.
-Classical political economists, neoclassical economists, Keynesian economists all have slightly different interpretations and explanations as to how short-run and long-run equilibriums are defined, reached, and what factors influence them.
+Classical political economists, neoclassical economists, Keynesian economists all have slightly different interpretations and explanations as to how short-run and long-run equilibria are defined, reached, and what factors influence them.

 Economic theory has employed the "long-period technique" of analysis to examine how production, distribution, and accumulation take place within a market economy ever since its first appearance in the writings of the 18th-century.
 According to classical political economists like Adam Smith, the "natural" or "average" rates of salaries, profits, and rent tend to become more uniform as a result of competition.
 Consequently, "market" prices, or observed prices, tend to gravitate toward their "natural" levels.
 In this case, according to the classical political economists, the divergence between a commodity's provide example of a commodity "market" and "natural" price is established by a disparity between the amount provided by producers and the "effective demand" for it.
 This gap between the "market" and "natural" price indicates that the commodity will likely experience windfall profits or losses.
 When the supply and the "effective demand" are in sync, the "market" price would end up corresponding to the "natural" price.
 The profit rate earned in that sector is the same as the profit rate earned across the whole economy, and it is stated that the conditions of equilibrium will prevail.
 Therefore, according to this specific approach, supply and demand changes only explain are indicative of the deviation that occur of "market" from "natural" prices.

 The "long-period technique" was once again implemented by the economists who later on developed the neoclassical theory.
 Unlike the classical political economics theory, the neoclassical economics theory set distribution, pricing, and output all at the same time.
 All of these variables' "natural" or "equilibrium" values relied heavily on technological conditions of production and were consequently linked to the "attainment of a uniform rate of profits in the economy."

 Long run

 Since its origin, the "long period method" has been used to determine how production, distribution and accumulation take place within the economy.
-In the long-run, firms change production levels in response to (expected) economic profits or losses, and the land, labour, capital goods and entrepreneurship vary to reach the minimum level of long-run average cost.
-A generic firm can make the following changes in the long-run:
+In the long run, firms change production levels in response to (expected) economic profits or losses, and the land, labour, capital goods and entrepreneurship vary to reach the minimum level of long-run average cost.
+A generic firm can make the following changes in the long run: